The Design View

 - If the result is a complex model based on a large data set, regenerating it will take time.

-- If you are running a process on RapidMiner Server, you will need to store the results (using the
+- If you are running a process on RapidMiner AI Hub, you will need to store the results (using the

-StoreOperator), because RapidMiner Server has no equivalent to the Results View in RapidMiner Studio.
+StoreOperator), because RapidMiner AI Hub has no equivalent to the Results View in RapidMiner Studio.